lixilinx/TriNet4PdfEst/README.md

 ### Density estimation demos
 We consider two typical benchmarks.
 ##### MNIST
 Preprocessing includes: 28x28 handwritten digit images -> 784 vector -> logit transform -> add noise.
 Data is normalized before feeding to the network, and normalization is a part of the model.
-The test negative-log-likelihood by our model is about 60, i.e., 0.11 bits per dimension.
+The test negative-log-likelihood by our model is about 38 (far more lower than those reported results!).
 Check mnist_mono_tri_network_nll for details.
 ##### CIFAR
 Preprocessing includes: 3x32x32 images -> 3072 vector -> add noise -> to range [-1, 1].
 Data is normalized before feeding to the network, and normalization is a part of the model.
-Test negative-log-likelihood by our model is about -6120.
+Test negative-log-likelihood by our model is about -6126.
 Check cifar10_mono_tri_network_nll for details.

 ### Data generation demos
 These are the typical examples for testing autoencoders.